Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Transformed problem and second virial estimates

 Our analysis relies in the crucial fact that the potential of $L_0$ is positive and repulsive.
 These properties happens to be the only spectral information needed for the proof of Theorem \ref{th:Main}.
 See Section \ref{B:POSITIVITY-POTENTIAL} for more details and the prove of these statements.

 With respect to the above heuristic, we must take care of the loss of one derivative due to the operator $U$, without destroying the special algebra described.
 Therefore we need a regularization procedure of the functions involved, as in \cite{KMM19}.
-For this purpose we define the operator $X_\gamma:L^2(\R) \to H^2(\R)$, $X_\gamma = (1 - \gamma \px^2)^{-1}$ via its Fourier transform representation.
-For $h\in L^2$,
+For this purpose, and for $\gamma > 0$ small to be defined later, we define the operator $(1 - \gamma \px^2)^{-1} :L^2(\R) \to H^2(\R)$ via its Fourier transform representation: for $h\in L^2$,